Project billing

 What is "project billing"?
 Project billing is a process for organizations working in a Project management context that need to invoice customers for a project.
 Project billing is a complete overview of the billing process for a project.

 Presenting a summary of the items to bill for a project, Project billing helps project managers make decisions about what to bill the customer.
-A Billing plan displays the list of sales orders linked to the project; specific icons indicate if a sales order line has been billed, and how - using scheduled invoices, using a milestone billing process, using a progress billing process, or using a standard invoicing process based on sales deliveries or direct invoices.
+A Billing plan displays the list of sales orders linked to the project.
+Specific icons indicate if a sales order line has been billed, and how such as using scheduled invoices, using a milestone billing process, using a progress billing process, or using a standard invoicing process based on sales deliveries or direct invoices.

 Project billing incorporates multiple interrelated areas of functionality:

-• Milestone billing: An invoicing process that releases a scheduled invoice to a customer when a task is closed, or budget is delivered or closed, that is, when the milestone is reached.
+Milestone billing: An invoicing process that releases a scheduled invoice to a customer when a task is closed, or a budget is delivered or closed, that is, when the milestone is reached.

 Using Project billing